What You Need To Know About Planning A Trip To Greece

 Ten Days In Greece Itinerary

 Having more than a week in Greece seriously opens up your island exploration options.
-If it’s your first time in Greece, you might want to try and fit in as many destinations as possible in your itinerary – just be warned, the result could be too overwhelming.
+If it’s your first time in Greece, you might want to try to fit in as many destinations as possible in your itinerary – just be warned, the result could be too overwhelming.

 However, if you keep your itinerary well-planned and straightforward, ten days can be a good number of days to see the best of the country and its islands.